catseye/Chrysoberyl/article/Gewgaws.md

 *   display-illustration: false
 *   image_url: https://static.catseye.tc/images/screenshots/Canvas_Feedback.jpg

-In [Chrysoberyl][] parlance, a _gewgaw_ is the digital version of a bagatelle (music) or a doodle (visual art).
-It almost always involves visuals (usually animated), sometimes audio, and occasionally interaction.

-A gewgaw need not be implemented in [HTML5][], but many of [Cat's Eye Technologies][]' gewgaws are, and you can can experience them here, online, right in your web browser.
+This is a list of Gewgaws made by Cat's Eye Technologies, listed in alphabetical order.
+For more information on these Gewgaws, [see below](#about-these-gewgaws).

-Note that the distinctions between a Gewgaw and an [Automaton](Automata.md) or even a [Game](Games.md) are not always clear, and entries here may be categorized somewhat arbitrarily, and you might want to check those articles too.
+The distinction between a Gewgaw and an [Automaton](Automata.md) or even a [Game](Games.md) is not always cut-and-dried, so if you can't find what you're looking for here, try those lists as well.

 ### A Minimalist Critique of Tetris